TheRoam/leafMET/README.md

 This branch includes TurfJS for interpolating data.

+Added Eurostat simplified country limit of Spain for intersection.

 **Usage:**

 The file "leafMET+Turf.html" is a single-file working app that includes data interpolation using TurfJS